 Five key domains provide the structure for the survey and workbook:

-- Secure base – making sure social workers have a secure base within which to operate.
+- Secure base – making sure practitioners have a secure base within which to operate.

 - Sense of appreciation – promoting a culture in which all members of staff feel appreciated.